Authentication#

 An authenticated person can choose to terminate the validity of an ID token by de-authenticating.
 This is commonly called "user logout".

 The request for deauthentication itself must be authenticated with a valid ID token.
-The person can choose to deauthenticate the current session ("self logout"), or blacklist another token that had been issued for him in the past, by referencing its unique jti
+The person can choose to deauthenticate the current session ("self logout"), or blacklist another token that had been issued for them in the past, by referencing its unique jti transaction id.

 Transfer token between hostnames#